Nearly half the residents of Lowndes County, Mississippi, are ethnic minorities, many of whom speak limited English.

 Patients can use this device to talk with doctors or nurses about any aspect of their care, including surgeries, medications, or pain they may be feeling.

-“It increases their understanding and (and our) compliance.
-Then it also allows us to continue to provide high-quality care to the patient,” Bryant said.
+“It increases their understanding and ( our) compliance.
+It allows us to continue to provide high-quality care to the patient,” Bryant said.

 Health care organizations that receive federal funding like Medicare or Medicaid must comply with Section 1557 of the Affordable Care Act, which states that these entities must “take reasonable steps to provide meaningful language access to each individual with limited English proficiency (LEP).”
 Organizations that violate Section 1557 are out of compliance and potentially liable should an otherwise preventable breakdown in communication take place.